savonet/book/technology.md

 will heavily depend on the actual audio and is thus more difficult to predict, by the perceived quality is higher.

-As a side note we were a bit imprecise above when speaking of a "file format.
-TOOD: explain the difference between containers and codecs..............
+As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_ is the algorithm we used to compress the audio data, and the _container_ is the file format used to store the compressed data.
+This is why we speak of ogg/opus: ogg is the container and opus is the codec.
+For video streams, the container typically contains multiple streams (one for video and one for audio), each encoded with a different codec, as well as other information (metadata, subtitles, etc.).

 ### Metadata